Twinning Partnership Program to Strengthen Primary Health Care (PHC) in Ethiopia

 (2020 – Present)

 AIHA has been creating twinning partnerships to help build lasting health system capacity since 1992.
-Last year, a team of 10 from Ethiopia traveled to Australia where they learned about existing models of primary care, educational design, and operational research.
+In 2022, a team of 10 from Ethiopia traveled to Australia where they learned about existing models of primary care, educational design, and operational research.
 We showcased this project at the International Conference on Primary Health Care in Addis Ababa, September 5-7, 2023.

 In November 2020, AIHA launched our fourth project in Ethiopia supported by the Gates Foundation.
 Initially a two-year project that has been extended through 2024, the partnership’s goal is to build the capacity of the International Institute for Primary Health Care – Ethiopia (IPHC-E) to serve as both a national and regional resource for the delivery of quality primary health care service for essential, curative, and preventive services in Ethiopia.